Everything You Need To Know About The Rodney Reed Case

 On April 22nd, 1996, Stacy Stites failed to show up for a 3:30 am shift at the grocery store where she worked, 30 miles from her home.
 At the time, she was living with her fiancé Jimmy Fennell, a Bastrop area police officer.
 Stites’ body was found later the same day along the roadside; investigators concluded that she had been raped and strangled.

-According to TIME, Reed did not become a person of interest in the investigation until a year after Stites’ death — when DNA on Stites’ body matched forensics from a similar crime that Reed was accused of.
+According to TIME, Reed did not become a person of interest in the investigation until a year after Stites’ death — when DNA on Stites’ body matched forensics from a similar crime that Reed was accused of (and for which he was a DNA match).
 That DNA only surfaced when Reed was charged with the kidnapping, beating, and attempted rape and murder of a third woman, named Linda Schlueter, six months after the Stites killing.

-Prosecutors in the Stites’ case used Rodney Reed’s DNA match as evidence, leveraging it with the past allegations against Reed (who in total was the suspect in six violent sexual attacks on women, charged in one case but later acquitted).
+Prosecutors in the Stites’ case used Rodney Reed’s DNA match and history of brutal violence against women as evidence against Reed (who in total was the suspect in six violent sexual attacks on women, three of which he was a foreign DNA match for).
 He was convicted and the jury approved the State’s recommendation for the death sentence.
-However, Reed contends that he and Stites had a consensual sexual relationship and he last saw her the day before she went missing, explaining why his DNA was found by forensics.
+However, Reed contends that he and Stites had a consensual sexual relationship and he last saw her the day before she went missing, explaining why his DNA was found by forensics (this defense was similar to his claims in another rape case, that of Connie York, for which Reed was eventually acquitted).

 Bryce Benjet, Reed’s lawyer who has worked the case for the past 18 years, argues that evidence and new witness statements clear Reed of any wrongdoing.
 Reed, who is black, was convicted by an all-white jury, a fact that Benjet tells TIME is another key factor in Reed’s wrongful conviction.